MaayanLab/clustergrammer-docs/docs/_build_html/_sources/getting_started.txt

   Clustergrammer can be used as an interactive widget within a Jupyter notebook and shared using nbviewer (see `Running_clustergrammer_widget.ipynb`_ example).

-Users can download and reproduce the example notebook, `Running_clustergrammer_widget.ipynb`_, by cloning it's `GitHub repo`_.
+Users can download and reproduce the example notebook, `Running_clustergrammer_widget.ipynb`_, by cloning its `GitHub repo`_.
 For more information about using the widget (e.g. loading data from a Pandas DataFrame and sharing using `nbviewer`_) see :ref:`clustergrammer_widget`.

 Interacting with Clustergrammer
 ===============================